aks02303/IconPicker/README.md

 ## Demo

-Include a screenshot or GIF of the IconPicker component in action (optional).
+Include a screenshot or GIF of the IconPicker component in action .

 ## Installation